 It may be that your requirements are minimal such as being allowed to check glucose in the lecture hall or having a snack during an exam.
-AHEAD also make the point that “students must bear in mind that they will have to negotiate for the supports with the lecturers, tutors, or student support officers in the universities or the access officer in the IT colleges”.
+AHEAD also make the point that “students must bear in mind that they will have to negotiate for the supports with the lecturers, tutors, or student support officers in the universities or the access officer in the IT colleges.”

-Inform your college
+Inform your College

 College sources recommend that students with any particular health condition inform them at the start of the year.
 On a practical level this will ensure that the student knows the location of the college health centre, and from a clinical point of view, if there is a medical incident the unit staff will be aware of the student’s medical background.
 Students will also have access to a disability officer should the need arise.

-Time for revision
+Time for Revision

 It would be wise to take some time to revise your diabetes management plans, and observe what is happening with your diabetes over the first few weeks as you settle in.
 Revise the tips you have learnt regarding managing your diabetes if you are ill.
 Also take the opportunity to explain to friends and any new roommates what type 1 diabetes is, and what they would be able to do in the event of you having a hypo.
 Make sure that supplies to treat a hypo are available and that someone knows how to use glucagon, or to get help.
 You should carry some form of identification.

-Activities and socialising
+Activities and Socialising

 When you get involved in sports activities, take time to adjust your regime until you find what works best for you.
 You may decide to inform your coach and teammates of your diabetes, explaining the positive effects physical activity has on diabetes management.
 This means they can support you if you have a hypo.
 Parties and late nights will be a part of college life.
 If you drink alcohol, be responsible and take time to discuss with friends the effects of alcohol on your blood sugars.

-Transition to adult services
+Transition to Adult Services

 We recommend having a look at www.steppingup.ie

 You can draw on the support from your adult diabetes team at this time, but you may be more at ease with speaking with the team you know well.
 At some stage you may decide to access a diabetes service closer to your college so that you can continue to attend your clinic appointments and reviews without traveling home.
-Otherwise you might be happy to schedule your appointments during college breaks.
+Otherwise, you might be happy to schedule your appointments during college breaks.

-According to an attendee at the Diabetes Ireland teen conference in Croke park Dublin 2009: “Care might become disjointed and young people can feel unsupported at this time” and “I do not feel you should move at this time because when starting college you might have no structure in your life”.
+According to an attendee at the Diabetes Ireland teen conference in Croke Park Dublin 2009: “Care might become disjointed and young people can feel unsupported at this time” and “I do not feel you should move at this time because when starting college, you might have no structure in your life.”

 Don’t forget how your family has supported you and they can continue to do so from a distance.
 Don’t hesitate in keeping them up to date as to how you are coping in your new environment.

 Many people find it difficult to make choices about further education and/or jobs.
 Let your interests and abilities be your primary guide.
 Like anyone else you can choose a job that fits your personal interests and abilities.
-Currently, in Ireland however exclusion, due to difficulty passing medicals because of taking insulin, still exists for those with Type 1 diabetes in the defense forces, emergency services, railway workers and some careers at sea.
+Currently, in Ireland however exclusion, due to difficulty passing medicals because of taking insulin, still exists for those with Type 1 diabetes in the defence forces, emergency services, railway workers and some careers at sea.